XiaoMi/themis/readme.md

      </dependency>
      ```

-2. add configurations for themis coprocessor in hbase-site.xml:
+2. Add configurations for themis coprocessor in hbase-site.xml:

      ```
      <property>